 10. For tennis shoes, gym shoes, or running shoes, get no-tie laces.

-Added bonus, when they get their shoes on in the morning, it’ll take seconds rather than minutes!
+As an added bonus, when it’s time to get their shoes on in the morning, it’ll take kids seconds rather than minutes!

 11. Meet your child’s teacher before school starts and see the classroom.

-If it’s possible, take a tour of the school so they will see where they will eat lunch, where they will go to the bathroom, and where they can get water.
+If it’s possible, take a tour of the school so your kids will see where they will eat lunch, where they will go to the bathroom, and where they can get water.

 Nothing excites my kids more than knowing the fairies are coming the night before school to bring them a little surprise.